kmanditereza/edge-ai-standards-mqtt/Standards for Edge AI System Compatability with MQTT.md

   * `ip_camera_1` An IP camera with an embedded GPU that is actively running one or more models.
   * `edge_server_1` A dedicated, on-site hosting server that is actively running one or more models.
   * `machinery_1` A piece of machinery with enough on-board processing power to run an AI/ML model locally.
 This may be the case for embedded models running on a microcontroller.
 * **device_id**: While often used to to indicate a physical or logical device, such as a PLC, this field can also be used to represent a logical grouping of data points.
 Using this latter definition, device_id should be set to the name of the model that is generating inferences.
-This is best done using the human readable model name with the model's version number attached as well `model_name:model_version`.
+A human-readable model name with the model's version number appended (i.e. `Machine Failure Prediction:0.0.1`) is a very readable way to structure this value, however care should be taken to choose a value for the model name that is stable.
+This may mean that using a unique identifier is actually the best choice (i.e. `brzrip6cxk:0.0.1`) so that a change in model name doesn't impact downstream applications.

 #### Raw Data Namespace